mjfrigaard/sharing-your-work/manuscript/03chapter.md

 The three numbers above are the number of lines (`462`), the number of words (`1739`), and the number of characters (`14415`).

-This is telling us that `README.md` might be hard to read on the Terminal window.
+`wc` is telling us that `README.md` might be hard to read on the Terminal window.
 Fortunately, that's where the `less` command comes in.

 ```sh
 $ less README.md